 General Submittal Requirements:

-Submit for approval [four (4)] sets of shop drawings and submittal documentation to the consulting engineer for review and comment.
+Submit for approval shop drawings and submittal documentation for review and comment.
 Drawing and submittal documentation sets shall be bound.
 Additional copies may be required at no additional cost to the project.

 Contained in the title block of each drawing shall be symbol legends with device counts, wire tag legends, circuit schedules for all addressable and notification appliance circuits, the project name/address, and a drawing description which corresponds to that indicated in the drawing index on the coversheet drawing.
 A section of each drawing title block shall be reserved for revision numbers and notes.